MastrMatt/liteDB-node/README.md

 -   Error evenrs are also emitted for all commands if the format of the command is incorrect or some internal error occurs on the db server.

 -   Make sure an event listener for the "error" event is attacted to the liteDBClient, this permits the ability to catch the error events.
-If this is not done, the emitted erors will not be handled and will thow new Errors.
+If this is not done, the emitted erors will not be handled and will throw new Errors.
 This is the specified behavior of Nodejs Event Emitters [Error Events](https://nodejs.org/api/events.html#error-events)

 ```js
 import { createClient } from "litedb-node";